robbert-vdh/yabridge/README.md

 - First of all, you'll want to make sure that you can run programs with realtime scheduling.
 Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREEMPT` patch set in their regular kernels.
 You can verify that this is working correctly by running `chrt -f 10 whoami`, which should print your username, and running `uname -a` should print something that contains `PREEMPT` in the output.

+  If the `uname -a` output contains `PREEMPT_DYNAMIC`, then run either `zgrep PREEMPT /proc/config.gz` or `grep PREEMPT "/boot/config-$(uname -r)"` depending on your distro.
+If `CONFIG_PREEMPT` is not set, then either add the `preempt=full` kernel parameter or better yet, switch to a kernel that's optimized for low latencies.

 - You can also try enabling the `threadirqs` kernel parameter and using which can in some situations help with xruns.
 After enabling this, you can use